slrslr/Linux-bash-scripts-miscellaneous/README.md

 **killpkgaccif24h** - This bash script will kill process which running more than X hours

+**mediainfocomparefiles** - Bash script is using already installed "mediainfo" utility to compare files in a directory regarding defined video parameters to help find out differences that cause issues after merging files together

 **monitornsipchange** - Monitor nameservers and if its IP change, report it via e-mail

 **namesilobalance** - Bash script to discover current funds balance of the Namesilo.com account and report via email if the balance is below the defined treshold